Is there proof of life after death?

 She was with her friends in a universe between lives.

-The experience inspired twenty years of intensive research and the recording of thousands of Life Between Lives sessions and the founding of an institute to support and collect the research of doctors exploring the most unusual universe any of us are likely to move through.
+The experience inspired twenty years of intensive research and the recording of thousands of Life Between Lives sessions.
+An institute was founded to support and collect the research.

 Summarizing what’s been learned from Life Between Lives research, Newton and colleagues have documented people’s revelations of the interstices in which they say they exist between incarnations — without physical bodies.